RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 I use Visual Studio and Visual Studio Code extensions for Git, but still go to the command line frequently and create scripts which demand knowledge of the command line.

 # Quick Start Scenarios
-Below are common scenarios used in day to day development.
+Below are common scenarios used in day-to-day development.

 [Repo Creation](#Repo-Creation)
 * [Create New Repo](#Create-New-Repo)